 Burning transmission fluid

-If you’re on the road and you start to smell burning oil, you’re likely smelling burning transmission liquid.
+If you’re a regular driver, perhaps a taxi driver and you start to smell burning oil, you’re likely smelling burning transmission liquid.
 This can happen when your Mercedes transmission has a leak and the oil has dropped onto other parts of the car like the engine.
 Since the engine is hot when the car is running, the oil burns up.
 If you encounter this problem, take your car to a repair shop right away so they can drain the fluid and fix the leak.
 Ignoring this issue can damage your transmission and your engine as well.

 For newer vehicles, it’s common for a Mercedes transmission to be fitted with an electronic sensor that works with the car’s onboard computers.
 These sensors deal with your car’s speed and gear changes and can be the cause of a jerky transmission if they’re faulty.
 The way these sensors work is that when the car reaches a specific seed, it sends a signal so that your car can change gears.
 If there’s something wrong with the signal or the data that it received, you can get a jerky ride.